-Temple University is a comprehensive public research university with more than 26,000 enrolled undergraduate students and more than 9,800 enrolled graduate students.
+Temple University is a comprehensive public research university with more than 24,000 enrolled undergraduate students and more than 9,000 enrolled graduate students.
 Temple comprises nine campuses within Pennsylvania and worldwide, and has been consistently recognized as one of the most diverse universities in the nation.
 Student life offers initiatives, programs, activities and services that engage the entire campus community in order to help students attain their educational, personal and career goals in a nurturing and safe campus environment.

-The information contained in this publication is compiled in cooperation with the Department of Campus Safety Services, the Office of University Housing and Residential Life, the Office of the Fire Marshal, the Division of Student Affairs, the Office of Facilities Management, the Office of University Counsel, the Title IX

-Office, and local law enforcement agencies.
+The information contained in this publication is compiled in cooperation with the Department of Public Safety, the Office of University Housing and Residential Life, the Office of the Fire Marshal, the Division of Student Affairs, the Office of Facilities Management, the Office of University Counsel, the Title IX Office, and local law enforcement agencies.
 This publication is prepared in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and is provided as a safety service to the Temple community.
 The Clery Act requires schools to make timely warnings to the campus community about crimes that could pose a serious and continuing threat to students and employees occurring on campus and to make available an annual report containing crime statistics and policies and procedures related to campus safety.
 Each member of the Temple community receives an electronic notification through e-mail with a direct web link to this report.
-The report can also be accessed electronically through the Campus Safety Services website at safety.temple.edu.
+The report can also be accessed electronically through the Department of Public Safety's website at safety.temple.edu.
 Prospective students and prospective employees will be directed to the Annual Safety and Annual Fire Safety Report.
-Printed copies are available upon request by calling Campus Safety Services at (215) 204-7900 or through email at police@temple.edu.
+Printed copies are available upon request by calling the Department of Public Safety at (215) 204-7900 or through email at police@temple.edu.

-All criminal incidents occurring on Temple's campus should be reported to the Department of Campus Safety Services, which oversees Temple Police, for appropriate response and documentation.
-Campus Safety Services works closely with, and reports all criminal incidents to, local police departments surrounding each campus.
-These local police departments supply Campus Safety Services with reports of incidents for the area surrounding each campus.
+All criminal incidents occurring on Temple's campus should be reported to the Department of Public Safety, which oversees Temple Police, for appropriate response and documentation.
+Temple Police works closely with, and reports all criminal incidents to, local police departments surrounding each campus.
+These local police departments supply Temple's Department of Public Safety with reports of incidents for the area surrounding each campus.
 Yearly statistical information on criminal incidents is reported to the Pennsylvania State Police for publication in the Pennsylvania Uniform Crime Report.

-Campus Safety Services provides the daily crime log of incidents reported to Temple Police to The Temple News (the student newspaper); to Strategic Marketing and Communications; to residential life staff for distribution to all on-campus student housing facilities; and to various administrative offices around campus.
-The Temple community also has access to the daily crime log at the Campus Safety Services website (safety.temple.edu) and the most recent 60-day period of reported incidents is available for public inspection at Temple Police Headquarters.
+The Department of Public Safety provides the daily crime log of incidents reported to Temple Police to The Temple News (the student newspaper); to Strategic Marketing and Communications; to residential life staff for distribution to all on-campus student housing facilities; and to various administrative offices around campus.
+The Temple community also has access to the daily crime log at the Public Safety website (safety.temple.edu) and the most recent 60-day period of reported incidents is available for public inspection at Temple Police Headquarters.
 Portions of the log older than 60 days are available within two business days of a request for public inspection.

-The Department of Campus Safety Services provides service to the Temple community 24 hours a day, 365 days a year.
+The Department of Public Safety provides service to the Temple community 24 hours a day, 365 days a year.
 The department monitors security operations for more than 120 buildings, spanning approximately 330 acres.
 Temple Police manages sites around the Main Campus, as well as the Health Sciences Center and Ambler campuses.

-CAMPUS SAFETY SERVICES OVERVIEW
+PUBLIC SAFETY OVERVIEW